 Lorenzo

-Lorenzo Name Meaning: Origin, History, and Significance
+Lorenzo Name Meaning: Origin, History, & Significance

-Lorenzo Name Origin and Meaning
+Lorenzo Name Origin & Meaning

 Latin Origin